-- NO STICKING COLLISION is registered if some gradients are below zero but the final COM distance is 20 % above the sum of hard-sphere radii of the collision partners.
-This means they interacted but eventually split apart. - Otherwise a STICKING COLLISION is registered.
+- No sticking collision is registered if all the gradient values are above zero because they either bounced off each other or passed each other without interacting. - No sticking collision is registered if some gradients are below zero but the final COM distance is 20 % above the sum of hard-sphere radii of the collision partners.
+This means they interacted but eventually split apart. - Otherwise a sticking collision is registered.

 We acknowledge that this sticking collision criterion is somewhat arbitrary, as the collision partners will eventually detach given enough simulation time.
 However, these criteria can identify attachments that remain stable for a certain period (i.e., 2 ps) after collision.
-While the quantitative results may vary with different criteria, we expect these variations to be small and systematic, and therefore, do not affect the qualitative conclusions of this work.
+While the quantitative results may vary with different criteria, we expect these variations to be small and systematic, and, therefore, they do not affect the qualitative conclusions of this work.

-To test this, we simulated a new head-on collision of the AM monomer with $(SA){10}(AM){10}$ at velocities of 200 and 300 m/s, tracking the collision partners 20 ps after the COM gradient change.
+To test this, we simulated a new head-on collision of the AM monomer with $(SA){10}(AM){10}$ at velocities of 200 and 300 m s-1, tracking the collision partners 20 ps after the COM gradient change.
 We chose AM as we expect this to be the weakest bonding monomer.
-The sticking probability changed from 97 % to 98 % at 200 m/s and from 96 % to 95 % at 300 m/s.
+The sticking probability changed from 97% to 98% at 200 m s-1 and from 96% to 95% at 300 m s-1.
 The minimal change suggests we are capturing all the rebounding events within the 2 ps window.
 Interestingly, if the monomer is aligned with a hydrogen on a sulfuric acid for the initial collision, the monomer exhibits rapid hydrogen-transfer reactions within the 2 ps simulation.
-This can be seen from the rapid initial drop in Figure 2, which shows the distance to the nearest hydrogen atom not originally attached to the monomer as a function of simulation time after the collision criterion has been fulfilled.
-Likewise, we also observe rapid back-and-forth hydrogen transfers later in the simulation when the nearest hydrogen gets aligned with an oxygen from sulfuric acid.
-This behavior is exhibited as large oscillating values in the nearest-distance plot (see 2000-4500 fs in Figure 2).
-Here, we define a hydrogen transfer to occur when the distance between nitrogen and a new hydrogen drops below 1.1 Å. Accordingly, we find that the transfer occurs, for 63 % (21 % with the first two ps) and 58 % (11 % within the first two ps) for the 300 m/s and 200 m/s simulations, respectively.
+This can be seen from the rapid initial drop in Fig. 2, which shows the distance to the nearest hydrogen atom not originally attached to the monomer as a function of simulation time after the collision criterion has been fulfilled.
+Likewise, we also observe rapid back-and-forth hydrogen transfers later in the simulation when the nearest hydrogen becomes aligned with an oxygen from sulfuric acid.
+This behavior is exhibited as large oscillating values in the nearestdistance plot (see 2000-4500 fs in Fig. 2).
+Here, we define a hydrogen transfer as occurring when the distance between nitrogen and a new hydrogen drops below 1.1 Å. Accordingly, we find that the transfer occurs, for 63 % (21 % with the first 2 ps) and 58 % (11 % within the first 2 ps) of the 100 simulations, for the 300 and 200 m s-1 simulations, respectively.
 The fast hydrogen transfer allows the monomer to be more easily incorporated into the cluster.
 Nevertheless, the redistribution of excess energy still plays a crucial role, as a sudden excess of translational energy on any cluster molecule can lead to the rapid loss of hydrogen and evaporation.

 Figure 2.
 The distance from the nitrogen in the ammonia collision partner to the nearest hydrogen that does not originally come from the incoming ammonia monomer.
-The data is from one of the 300 m/s collision simulations of AM and $(SA){10}(AM){10}$ from the point where a collision is detected.
+The data are from one of the 300 m s^{-1} collision simulations of AM and $(SA){10}(AM){10}$ from the point where a collision is detected.

-2.4 The Sticking Coefficient
+2.4 The sticking coefficient